kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

     * Go to [confluent](confluent) directory
     * Use the hints to connect Confluent Control Center, Grafana, Prometheus for monitoring or working with KSQL CLI for interactive queries
 4. You can also connect to Grafana and observe Cluster and application-level metrics for HiveMQ and the Device Simulator: `kubectl port-forward -n monitoring service/prom-grafana 3000:service`
-5. Streaming Model Training and inference with Kafka and TensorFlow io: TODO Add Script - for now, go to [python-scripts/LSTM-TensorFlow-IO-Kafka/README.md](../python-scripts/LSTM-TensorFlow-IO-Kafka/README.md).
+5. Streaming Model Training and Inference with Kafka and TensorFlow IO: This includes seperated steps which are explained here: [python-scripts/README.md](../python-scripts/README.md).

-For more details about the demo, UIs, customization of the setup, monitoring, etc., please go to the subfolders of the components: [terraform-gcp](terraform-gcp), [confluent](confluent), [hivemq](hivemq), [test-generator](test-generator), [tensorflow-io](python-scripts/LSTM-TensorFlow-IO-Kafka/README.md).
+For more details about the demo, UIs, customization of the setup, monitoring, etc., please go to the subfolders of the components: [terraform-gcp](terraform-gcp), [confluent](confluent), [hivemq](hivemq), [test-generator](test-generator), [tensorflow-io](python-scripts/README.md).

 ## Deletion of Demo Infrastructure